Lazy Eye Treatment In Addison, burbank, and Westmont

 The term "lazy eye" brings to mind images of an eye simply refusing to work properly.
 In reality, however, amblyopia is a more complex issue that involves the interaction between both eyes and the vision center of the brain.
 Lazy eye can rob you of your binocular vision, reducing depth perception.
 Fortunately, this condition can be successfully treated.
-Here at Eye Care Center Limited, we're happy to provide lazy eye treatment in Addison & Burbank.
+Here at The Eye Care Center Limited, we're happy to provide lazy eye treatment in Addison, Burbank, and Westmont.

 An Introduction to Amblyopia